ModernAesthetics/ModernLogin/README.md

 * Handle Multiple "USER REGISTRATION" forms
 * Create Admin and User "Groups"
 * Change login button function to be smart about user login "group"
+* Possibly change MSSQL to MySQL or MariaDB